Sorted the paperwork? Practise the interview at Opaige

 If you work at a visa agency, you already understand how the money flows.
 The client pays the agency.
 The agency processes the case.
 You get your salary.
 At the end of the month, a consultant who closed 25 cases has put significantly more into the agency's revenue than their salary reflects — and they know it.

 This isn't a unique grievance.
 It's the structural reality of the employment model in immigration services.
-But it's also why the freelance channel partner model has become the most compelling income story in the industry.
+And it's exactly why the freelance channel partner model has become the most compelling income story in the industry.

 The Salary Data: What Agency Consultants Earn in 2026